السلام عليكم و رحمة الله,

 May Allah help us to learn the language of His last miracle, His prophet and the generation that He was pleased with.
 Ameen!

-All the good in this post is from Allah, and whatever mistakes are present are from my own flaws.
+All the good in this post is from Allah, and whatever mistakes are present are from the accursed devil and my own flaws.

 Until next time, السلام عليكم و رحمة الله و بركاته